IT’S A BEST BUY BECAUSE:

 The Mustang is Ford’s long-running sporty/performance machine; it’s the car that invented the term “pony car.”
 It comes as a 2-door coupe or 2-door convertible, each offering a choice of three engines: a base 300-horsepower 3.7-liter V6, a step-up “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp, or a top-dog 5.0-liter V8 with 435 hp.
 All engines are available with a 6-speed manual- or 6-speed automatic transmission.
 A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded “Shaker” audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, ambient interior lighting, adaptive cruise control, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.

-The EPA rates the base V6 at 17 mpg city/28 highway with the manual transmission and 19/28 with the automatic; the turbo 4-cylinder is 22/31 with manual and 21/32 with automatic, and the V8 is 15/25 manual and 16/25 automatic.
+The EPA rates the base V6 at 18 mpg city/27 mpg highway with both the manual- and automatic transmission; the turbo 4-cylinder is 21/30 with manual or automatic, and the V8 is 15/25 with manual and 15/24 with automatic.
+Choosing the convertible body style or the turbo four’s or V8’s Performance Package exacts a fuel-economy penalty of 1-2 mpg.
 In Consumer Guide® testing, an EcoBoost coupe with manual transmission and the EcoBoost Performance Package averaged 25.7 mpg, and an EcoBoost convertible with automatic averaged 26.5—both of those tests consisted of about 70-percent highway driving.
 A GT coupe with manual transmission and the GT Performance Package averaged 13.9 mpg in a test that included about 60-percent city driving.
 Premium-grade gas is recommended for the 4-cylinder and V8; the V6 runs on regular.

 VALUE IN CLASS

-The Mustang’s redesign last year was a well-executed re-envisioning of one of America’s best-loved vehicles.
-Thanks to its up-to-date design and plethora of cutting-edge technologies, the new Mustang can truly stand toe-to-toe with its high-tech competition, instead of leaning on its good looks and nostalgic personality.
+The Ford Mustang has an enviable history as one of America’s best-loved vehicles, and the current model does its legendary forebears proud.
+Thanks to its up-to-date design and plethora of cutting-edge technologies, the 2017 Mustang can truly stand toe-to-toe with its high-tech competition, instead of leaning on its good looks and nostalgic personality.
 It’s not quite the bargain it once was, but a broad model lineup and lengthy list of options mean that there’s a Mustang to suit a wide variety of purses and preferences.

 |DRIVE WHEELS||Rear-Wheel Drive|